Search for a place

 Malvern (or Great Malvern), town, par., township, and watering-place, Worcestershire, 9 miles SW. of Worcester and 123 miles from London by rail - par., 5021 ac., pop.
 8157; township, pop.
 7934; town, 1828 ac., pop.
 5846; P.O.

-Click here for graphs and data of how Malvern Hills has changed over two centuries.
-For statistics for historical units named after Malvern go to Units and Statistics.
+Malvern is now part of MALVERN HILLS District.
+Click here for graphs and data of how MALVERN HILLS has changed over two centuries.
+For statistics about Malvern itself, go to Statistics.

 How to reference this page:

-Click here for more detailed advice on finding places within A Vision of Britain through Time, and maybe some references to other places called "Malvern".
+Click here for more detailed advice on finding places within A Vision of Ireland through Time, and maybe some references to other places called "Malvern".